 More specifics can be found on the How To Apply page.

 I really enjoy studying Math Education because of its interdisciplinary nature — it brings in philosophy, psychology, learning theory and ideas from other fields to better understand how humans learn mathematics.

-Mathematics Education doctoral student - Arizona State University
+2019 PhD in Mathematics Education - Arizona State University

 2018 Graduate Student Research Award